Our Services

 Helpful Resources

-Shortness of breath from fluid in the lungs is often pulmonary edema, most commonly from heart problems but sometimes from infections, lung injury, toxins, kidney disease, high altitude, or certain medicines.
+Fluid in the lungs causing shortness of breath is called pulmonary edema.
+It's most often triggered by heart problems, but can also stem from infections, lung injury, toxins, kidney disease, high altitude, or certain medications.

 Pulmonary edema is not a disease by itself.
 It's usually a sign that something else in the body—often the heart—is not working properly.
 Understanding why it happens and what to do next can help you act quickly and appropriately.